avkonst/hookstate/docs/index/docs/04-nested-state.md

 const state = useState({ a: 1, b: 2 })
 ```

-The most efficient and recommended methods to update nested property are the following:
+The most efficient and recommended methods to update a nested property are the following:
 ```tsx
 state.a.set(p => p + 1) // increments value of property a
 // or